japer-technology/forgejo-society/FORGEJO-SOCIETY-THE-FEDERATION/local-computer-hardware.md

-# Local Computer Hardware
+# The Federation Computer Hardware

-Hardware available for the Forgejo-Mind installation.
+Hardware available for the root Forgejo Society installation.

 ## Primary forge server